kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 slug: sig-architecture-conformance-spotlight-2023
 date: 2023-10-05
 author: "Frederico Muñoz (SAS Institute)"
+description: "This is the first interview of a SIG Architecture Spotlight series that will cover the different subprojects.
+We start with the SIG Architecture:..."
 ---
 _This is the first interview of a SIG Architecture Spotlight series that will cover the different subprojects.
 We start with the SIG
 Architecture: Conformance subproject_